 - Investment based crowdfunding involves investors purchasing securities (e.g. shares and bonds) issued by companies.

 These investments are non readily realisable securities (NRRS), unless the securities are traded on a regulated venue and can be readily valued and realised within 30 days.
-Direct offer promotions (promotions that specify a manner of response, such as an application form) of NRRS to retail clients cannot be made unless the client is high net worth, sophisticated or a restricted investor.
-A restricted investor undertakes not to invest more than 10% of their net assets in NRRS (spanning 12 months before and after investment the point of investment).
+Just as with peer-to-peer loans, direct offer promotions of NRRS to retail clients cannot be made unless the client is high net worth, sophisticated or a restricted investor.
+A restricted investor in this case must undertake not to invest more than 10% of their net assets in NRRS (spanning 12 months before and after investment the point of investment).

 Unless the securities are made available to investors through a platform operated by an FCA authorised firm (a requirement for the securities to be held within an ISA wrapper), there may not be an FCA authorised firm involved with the investment.
 In such a scenario, as the issuance of securities is itself not a regulated activity, investors may not have access to the Financial Ombudsman and the FSCS (although, where advice has been given, claims against an FCA authorised adviser may be considered).

 From 01 January 2020 to 31 December 2020 the FCA has introduced a temporary intervention on the marketing of speculative mini-bonds to retail investors.
 For the 2020 calendar year, speculative mini-bonds can only be marketed to retail investors if they are high net worth or sophisticated investors.
 Speculative mini-bonds are defined as as unlisted bonds and preference shares where the issuer uses the funds raised to lend to a third party, invest in other companies, or purchase or develop property.
 However, the temporary intervention does not apply to companies using unlisted securities to buy or construct property used for their own commercial or industrial purpose.
 Nor does it apply to investment vehicles that only invest in a single UK-based property.